uitdots/nvim/README.md

 ## NOTE

-Sometimes NvChad ui broken, use `:NvChadBase46LoadAllHighLights`
+if NvChad ui's color is broken, use `:NvChadBase46LoadAllHighLights`

 ---